 We also invite and welcome community representatives into school to work with pupils.

-Through our curriculum planning, bringing visitors into the school, making visits to other communities, listening to our 'pupil voice', working closely with parents etc. we can enhance the understanding of our pupils about diversity and the society in which we live, thus developing the necessary skills in order for them to become valued and valuable members of the future community in which they live.
+Through our curriculum planning, bringing visitors into the school, making visits to other communities, listening to our 'pupil voice', working closely with parents etc., we can enhance our pupils' understanding of diversity and the society in which we live, developing the necessary skills for them to become valued and valuable members of their community.